odetro/todo-app/README.md

  - Styled-components
  - CalanderView

-To be run at local with concurrently please run "npm run dev", port 3000 for the application, port 3001 for the API (proxy in use).
+To be run at local with concurrently please run "npm run dev", <br />
+port 3000 for the application, port 3001 for the API (proxy in use).